tbeucler/HybridESM/README.md

 ***

 ## Samudra

+Trained on coupled simulations using the [OM4 model](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019MS001726), Samudra is a fully data-driven, global 3D ocean emulator that autoregressively predicts sea-surface height, horizontal velocity, potential temperature, and salinity.
+Samudra's architecture is based on the [ConvNeXt U-Net architecture](https://arxiv.org/abs/2405.18585) and reproduces interannual variability signatures such as ENSO while accelerating the parent model by a factor ~150.

 ### Latest simulations in [Dheeshjith, S., Subel, A., Adcroft, A., Busecke, J., Fernandez‐Granda, C., Gupta, S., & Zanna, L. (2025).
 Samudra: An AI global ocean emulator for climate.
 Geophysical Research Letters, 52(10), e2024GL114318.](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2024GL114318?af=R)